MatsLindstrom/FEM_CFRP_hollowCylinders/README.md

-This program homogenizes and solves for the material response of cylindrical hollow composites consisting of helically oriented fiber reinfoced plies under pure bending loads.
+This Matlab program homogenizes and solves for the material response of cylindrical hollow composites consisting of helically oriented fiber reinfoced plies under pure bending loads.

 %%%%%%%%%%%%%%%%%%%%%%%%%% %%%%%%%%%%%%%%%%%%%%%%%%%%